Resume Tips

 Key Takeaways:

-- Tailor your resume to each job you apply for.
+• Tailor your resume for each job application.

-- Make use of bullets to emphasize achievements.
+• Make use of bullets to emphasize accomplishments.

 Additional Information